HL7/fhir-mCODE-ig/input/pagecontent/group-genomics.md

 #### Representing Clinical Significance

-A genomics report will oftentimes include the classification, or clinical significance, of a variant using a five-tier terminology from the American College of Medical Genetics and Genomics (ACMG) and the Association for Molecular Pathology (AMP) [2015 Guidelines for the interpretation of sequence variants](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4544753/), and consisting of the following categories: pathogenic, likely pathogenic, uncertain significance, likely benign, and benign.
+A genomics report will oftentimes include the classification, or clinical significance, of a variant using a five-tier terminology from the American College of Medical Genetics and Genomics (ACMG) and the Association for Molecular Pathology (AMP) [2015 Guidelines for the interpretation of sequence variants](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4544753/).
+The five-tier terminology includes the following categories: pathogenic, likely pathogenic, uncertain significance, likely benign, and benign.
 In alignment with the GRIG, this is represented in the [DiagnosticImplication](https://hl7.org/fhir/uv/genomics-reporting/StructureDefinition-diagnostic-implication.html) profile as an Observation component, clinical-significance.

 #### Pertinent Negatives

 Some genomics reports are gene panels that include a list of genes that do not have relevant variants, otherwise known as pertinent negatives.

 Represent pertinent negatives by creating one instance of GenomicVariant with the following representation:
-* assert that the variant is absent by assigning the value of `LA9634-2 "Absent"` to Observation valueCodeableConcept.
+* assert that the variant is absent by assigning the value of `LA9634-2 "Absent"` to Observation valueCodeableConcept
-* include the list of all genes that are "negative" for the value in Observation component:gene-studied.
+* include the list of all genes that are "negative" for the value in Observation component:gene-studied

 #### Fusion Events